samkit-2512j/Fourier-Attention/README.md

 5. **`FourierTransform`**
    An unofficial fork of [lumia-group/fouriertransformer](https://github.com/lumia-group/fouriertransformer).
-   _Note: Minimal activity on this branch as of mid-submission._
+   _Note: Minimal activity on this branch due to computational issues of experimenting this._

 6. **`jedi-base`**
    An improved version of the [JEDI](https://github.com/Willy-Chan/JEDI) repository, with added metrics and support for fine-tuning BART-based models.